insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Nationwide is the best car insurance company in Mississippi, earning 4.45 out of 5 stars in our analysis of pricing, customer satisfaction and financial strength.
-It offers average annual rates of $2,092, which is 305 less than the state average.
+According to our analysis, Nationwide is the top car insurance provider in Mississippi, earning 4.45 out of 5 stars for its combination of affordability, customer satisfaction and financial stability.
+Its average premium of $2,092 per year is $305 less than the statewide average.

-Drivers in Mississippi pay an average of $2,397 a year or $200 a month for car insurance coverage.
+Drivers in Mississippi spend an average of $2,397 annually, or $200 monthly, on car insurance.

 The table below shows the best car insurance companies in Mississippi.